BLOG

 The hackers leave.
 The chief smiles and picks up the phone.

 “Mr. Secretary, good news.
-We just confirmed the people in Wisconsin trust whatever their computers tell them.
-No one will notice — not officials, not reporters, no one.
-Senate, Governor, President, whatever you want. ”
+We just confirmed the people in Wisconsin trust their computers implicitly.
+No one will notice manipulated results — not officials, not reporters, no one.
+Senate, Governor, President, pick whomever you want. ”

 He hangs up the phone and calls his assistant in.
-“Contact the team who has compromised that big company, ES&S. Tell them to add Wisconsin to the list for November.”
+“Contact the team who is working inside that big company, ES&S. Tell them to add Wisconsin to the list for November.”

 * * *